 Escape sequences are started with escaping character backslash (\) and there are two types of escape sequences.
-The two types are distinguished based on character following the escape character backslash, that is based on whether it is an alphanumeric or special characters.
+The two types are distinguished based on character following the escape character backslash, that is based on whether it is an alphanumeric or special character.

 For example, this code shows the difference between parsing escape sequences with alphanumeric and non-alpha numeric characters.

 <?php echo "PHP Escape Sequences:\n Backslash \\ is used as an escaping character."; ?>

 In the above PHP program, we have used two escape sequences \n and \\.